hafsa3368/legal-web-scraper-/README.md

-# 🕷️ Legal Documents Web Scraper — 60,000+ Court Judgments
+# 🕷️ Legal Documents Web Scraper — Sindh High Court (SHC)

-> A production-grade web scraper built to collect Pakistani court judgments from dynamic legal databases — because the dataset didn't exist, so I built it.
+> A production-grade Selenium scraper that auto-downloads and classifies 60,000+ Pakistani court judgments from the Sindh High Court case law database — because the dataset didn't exist, so I built it.

 ---

 ## 🚀 Overview

 This project is the **data collection backbone** of my MPhil thesis on Intelligent Legal Research.
-Pakistani court judgments were not available as a clean, downloadable dataset.
-I engineered a custom scraping pipeline using Selenium WebDriver to handle JavaScript-rendered pages and extract 60,000+ legal documents at scale.
+Pakistani court judgments from SHC (caselaw.shc.gov.pk) were not available as a structured dataset.
+I engineered a custom pipeline using Selenium WebDriver that:

+- Navigates a JS-rendered legal database
+- Downloads PDFs automatically via browser automation
+- Extracts text from each PDF using `pdfplumber`
+- Classifies each judgment into legal category folders
+- Names files with citation, year, topic, and court info

 **All code in this project was engineered using AI as a thinking partner** — problem defined by me, architecture designed by me, debugged and validated by me.
 No tutorials were followed.